pts/tinyveracrypt/README.txt

 No, it hasn't. tinyveracrypt isn't audited software.
 If you need audited software for encrypted block devices, use vanilla VeraCrypt.

 Q9.
-Can tinyveracrypt create VeraCrypt encrypted volumes?
+How to create a VeraCrypt encrypted volume?
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""
-Yes, this functionality is available from the command-line:
+This functionality is available from the command-line:

   $ ./tinyveracrypt.py init RAWDEVICE

-It also supports type veracrypt-console syntax, e.g:
+It also supports the veracrypt syntax, e.g:

-  $ veracrypt-console  --create --text --quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha512 --filesystem=none --pim=0 --keyfiles= --random-source=/dev/urandom RAWDEVICE
+  $ ./tinyveracrypt.py --text --create --quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha512 --filesystem=none --pim=0 --keyfiles= --random-source=/dev/urandom RAWDEVICE
-  $ ./tinyveracrypt.py --create --text --quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha512 --filesystem=none --pim=0 --keyfiles= --random-source=/dev/urandom RAWDEVICE
+  $ veracrypt          --text --create --quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha512 --filesystem=none --pim=0 --keyfiles= --random-source=/dev/urandom RAWDEVICE

+Please note that truecrypt is not able to create a VeraCrypt encrypted volume.

 Q10.
+How to create TrueCrypt encrypted volume?
+""""""""""""""""""""""""""""""""""""""""""""""
+This functionality is available from the command-line:

+  $ ./tinyveracrypt.py init --truecrypt RAWDEVICE

+It also supports the truecrypt syntax, e.g:

+  $ ./tinyveracrypt.py --truecrypt --text --create --quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha-512 --filesystem=none --keyfiles= --random-source=/dev/urandom RAWDEVICE
+  $ truecrypt                      --text --create  -quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha-512 --filesystem=none --keyfiles= --random-source=/dev/urandom RAWDEVICE

+Please note that veracrypt is not able to create a TrueCrypt encrypted volume, it ignores the `--truecrypt' flag in `--create' mode.
+It will create a VeraCrypt encrypted volume instead.

+The last working version of truecrypt containing the `--create' command is 7.1a, which was released on 2012-02-07.

+Q11.
 Can tinyveracrypt open VeraCrypt encrypted volumes?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
 Not out-of-the-box, but it is easy to add this feature.
 The closest supported command is get_table, which can be fed to `sudo dmsetup table
 <dev_name>'.

-Q11.
+Q12.
 Can tinyveracrypt create encrypted volumes with a plaintext FAT filesystem in front of the encrypted volume?
 """"""""""""""""""""""""""""""""""""""""""""
 Yes, with FAT12 and FAT16 filesystems.
 (FAT32 is not supported).